 A scholarship of $20,000 will be available for each of the two years of study for Masters and of each of three years of study for PhD.
-Payment will be made in two equal instalments after Census date of Study Period 2 and Study Period 1 the following year.
+Payment will be made in two equal instalments after Census date of Study Period 1 and Study Period 2.

 The awardee must remain enrolled full time in the course for which they were originally awarded.

 The scholarship applies from the start date indicated on the offer.